 While the stock's cooking, prepare the toppings.
 Slice up the green onion tops and bottoms into big pieces and set aside.
 Chop the tomatoes and garlic, and mix in a bowl with the olive oil, salt, and pepper.

 When chicken's cooked and falling apart a bit, scoop it and the veggies out of the pot with a slotted spoon and set aside to cool.
-Return the stock to a boil and add the orzo.
-Cook about 9 minutes and check the seasonings, adding salt if necessary.
+Return the stock to a boil and add the orzo or grain.
+Cook about 9 minutes for orzo, 18 for rice, etc. and check the seasonings, adding salt if necessary.

 Remove the chicken from the bones and add back to the pot.
-You can discard the spices and eat what's left of the veggies.
+You can discard the spices and eat what's left of the veggies or discard them, too.

 Add the green onions just before serving - they should stay fresh.
 Ladle into bowls and top with tomato mixture.